daverodgman/linux-next/Documentation/admin-guide/cgroup-v2.rst

   cpuset.sched.partition
 	A read-write single value file which exists on non-root cpuset-enabled cgroups.
-It accepts either "0" (off) or "1" (on) when written to.
-This flag is set and owned by the parent cgroup.
+This file is set and owned by the parent cgroup.

+        It accepts only the following input values when written to.

+        "normal" or "0" - normal cpuset, not a partition root "partition" or "1" - partition root

-	If set, it indicates that the current cgroup is the root of a new partition or scheduling domain that comprises itself and all its descendants except those that are separate partition roots themselves and their descendants.
+	When set to a partition root, the current cgroup is the root of a new partition or scheduling domain that comprises itself and all its descendants except those that are separate partition roots themselves and their descendants.
 The root cgroup is always a partition root.

-	There are constraints on where this flag can be set.
+	There are constraints on where a partition root can be set.
 	It can only be set in a cgroup if all the following conditions are true.

 	1) The "cpuset.cpus" is not empty and the list of CPUs are exclusive, i.e. they are not shared by any of its siblings.